farup/MicroservicesExample/README.md

 Kubernets cluster conists of kubernets nodes.
 Each node has a one or more pods inside of it.
 This application has one pod per node.
 Each pod run one docker container, which runs a NodeJS application.

 For pod to communicate between each other, ClusterIP Service.
 This a kubernets service just used for communication.

-### Consul.io

-Consul is a communications engine and used in this project for self-registry and discovery of other services.
-This enables services to locate and communicate with each other without requiring prior knowledge of each other's location or network address.
-Health checks and load balancing for optimizing the network.

-In this case a consul server is spun up by docker-compose file (kind of works as the leader), while consul clients runs on each services and communicates with the consul servers.
-So far, I have had some trouble getting the services registry up and running.
-Tried implemented both with the consul agent API and HCL config file.

-### Caddy
-todo

-### RabbitMQ
-todo